Business Technology Management, B.S.B.A.

 Curriculum Overview

 Students also learn skills in data governance, design thinking and cloud computing.
-Business technology management courses require extensive hands-on projects, teamwork and the use of high-end computer technology.
+BTM courses require extensive hands-on projects, teamwork and the use of high-end computer technology.
 A required practicum working with a corporate client is a highlight experience of the program.

-The Saint Louis University chapter of Beta Alpha Psi, an international scholastic and professional honor society for financial information professionals, provides a vital link between students and industry.
-The chapter presents numerous guest speakers from various disciplines and industries each semester.
-Membership offers students opportunities to establish networking relationships with potential employers.
+Students can pursue their interests in business technology outside the classroom by joining the Business Technology Club or SLU's chapter of Beta Alpha Psi, an international scholastic and professional honor society for financial information professionals.
+These organizations provide a vital link between students and guest speakers from various disciplines and industries and offer students opportunities to network with potential employers.

 Careers